Dean Solomon: Gold Coast Suns

 He joined Gold Coast Suns as an assistant coach in the months before they entered the AFL for the 2011 season.

 During the 2017 season, Solomon was appointed caretaker senior coach of Gold Coast Suns, with three matches left to go after Rodney Eade stepped down as Gold Coast Suns senior coach, during the 2017 season, when Eade was told he would not be receiving a contract extension with Gold Coast Suns.
 The Suns under Solomon went on to lose all three games for the rest of the 2017 season.
-Solomon was not retained as Gold Coast Suns senior coach at the conclusion of the 2017 season, and returned to being an assistant coach.
-The senior coaching position instead went to Stuart Dew as Gold Coast Suns senior coach for the 2018 season.
+Solomon was not retained as Gold Coast Suns senior coach at the conclusion of the 2017 season and was replaced by Stuart Dew as Gold Coast Suns senior coach.
+Solomon however remained at the club as assistant coach.

 After nine years of service as an assistant coach, Solomon was sacked at the end of the 2020 season.
 Upon his departure from the club, and on the advice of Adam Simpson, Solomon decided to take a 12 month sabbatical from the AFL in a bid to further develop himself with an eye on returning to coaching in 2022; during this sabbatical he ran a gym in Kingscliff, New South Wales.